 Project H(elping) O(ur) P(recious) E(lderly)

 Hope, as defined in the dictionary, means to have desire or expectations for something.
 Our senior citizens have hope that each new day will provide them with love, laughter, good health, and plenty of family and friends.
 For those seniors who don’t have the luxury of having family and friends to rely on, the Richland County Sheriff’s Department is providing them with our own H.O.P.E. — Helping Our Precious Elderly.Our Project H.O.P.E. program services more than 600 elderly residents in Richland County.
-Assigned to the program are Bill Brown, Leon Cureton, Isaiah Gibson, Debo Hayes, Virgil Manley, Konni Smith, Samuel Thompson, Gus Williams, and Lee Wright.
+Assigned to the program are Leon Cureton, Isaiah Gibson, Debo Hayes, Konni Smith, Samuel Thompson, Gus Williams, Ethel Greene, Michael Griffith, Paul St. John, Wilbure Savage, and Jame Watson.
 All of our Senior Coordinators are retired law enforcement, and administrative support is provided by Sylvia Ouzts.

 Under Project H.O.P.E., these dedicated workers call and visit senior citizens and disabled citizens each month.
 Other Volunteers make weekly calls to everyone.
 This is another way of staying in touch, and to find out if there is anything we can do for them.
 These retired law enforcement officers also visit many senior centers, numerous church, and community groups

 During their visits to the home, our officers perform a variety of functions.
 They conduct safety checks of the home, such as putting in smoke detectors or replacing smoke detector batteries.
 They also put street numbers on their homes so emergency personnel and other programs, like Meals on Wheels, can easily find them.